Dilip Kumar was not just an actor but an institution, says his nephew senator to Pak | ExBulletin

 Dilip Kumar was not just an actor but an institution, says his nephew senator to Pak

-Legendary Indian comedian Dilip Kumar was not just an actor but an institution and people like him are born once in a century, Pakistani senator and 98-year-old nephew of Bollywood icons Mohsin Aziz said on Monday.
+Peshawar, Jul 12 (PTI) Legendary Indian comedian Dilip Kumar was not just an actor but an institution and people like him are born once in a century, the Pakistani senator and 98-year-old nephew of Bollywood icons said on Monday , Mohsin Aziz.

 In a condolence meeting in memory of Kumar, the Pakistani lawmaker shed light on his life, career, character and attachment to Peshawar where he was born.